Government and political system

 King Salman bin Abdulaziz al Saud

-Saudi Arabia consists of 13 regions (Minṭaqah) with members of the royal family generally appointed as regional governors in the Council of Ministers (Majlis al-Wuzara).
+Saudi Arabia consists of 13 regions (Minṭaqah).
+Members of the royal family are generally appointed as regional governors in the Council of Ministers (Majlis al-Wuzara).
 This takes advice from the Consultative Council (Majlis Al-Shura); the council is appointed every four years.

 The public elects half of the councilors, and the king appoints the other half.
-While the Consultative Council can offer advice on various issues, the final say on policy and legislation belongs to the King.
+While the Consultative Council can offer advice on various issues, the King has final say on policy and legislation.

 The Saudi Arabian King: who is currently in power?